c-saade/c-saade.github.io/content/resume/main/index.md

  2019-2022, Université de Montpellier

  Working on the fascinating topic of ecosystem stability in the context of global changes.
-Conducting research at the crossroads of life science led me to:
+Conducting research at the crossroads of life sciences and mathematics led me to:
     - Entirely automate species recognition and count from video data using [machine learning]({{< ref "/Species_id">}}), reaching up to 99% accuracy _vs._ 80% for human observers.
     This allowed to [monitor the dynamics of 270 microbial cultures](https://doi.org/10.1098/rspb.2022.0543), a tenfold increase from human recognition and counting.
     - Succesfully fit complex demographic and epidemiological models to time series using [bayesian statistics]({{< ref "/bayes_demo_fit">}}).